storyblok/storyblok-react/README.md

 ### 2. Create StoryblokProvider and Import your Storyblok Components

-Create `components/StoryblokProvider.jsx`, and re-initalize and import your Storyblok components:
+Create the `components/StoryblokProvider.jsx` file.
+Re-initalize the connection with Storyblok (this time, on the client) using `storyblokInit`, and import your Storyblok components:

 ```js
 /** 1.
 Tag it as client component */